 Sherkin Island is holding a series of art exhibitions this summer.
 They are pictured here on the pier on Sherkin Island.
 In the foreground, from left to right: Sherkin Tara and Vanessa Richardson.
 In the background, from left to right: John Simpson, Jo Ashby, Brigid O’ Connell Madden and Nigel Towse.
 Picture credit: Robbie Murphy

-Sherkin Island will hold a series of art exhibitions on the island this summer.
-Despite the additional challenges of social distancing, the community has decided to go ahead with its plans to showcase the island’s creative and artistic talent.
+Sherkin Island will hold a series of art exhibitions on the island this summer to showcase the island’s creative and artistic talent.

-This will be followed by the annual Sherkin Island community art exhibition from 29th June – 4th July, a celebration of the diverse creative talent on the island.
+These will be kicked off with the annual Sherkin Island community art exhibition from 28th June – 11th July, a celebration of the diverse creative talent on the island.
 It will include paintings, photography, sculpture, textiles and ceramics.
 The exhibition will open every day, from 12 noon until 5pm.

-Six more art exhibitions will run after that right up until 24th August:
+Five more art exhibitions will run after that right up until 25th August:

 Sherkin artists step out for the summer: (From the lower step up) Sherkin Tara, Nigel Towse, Jo Ashby, John Simpson, and Brigid O’Connell Madden, seen here on Sherkin Island.
 Picture credit: Robbie Murphy

-6th of July 11th of July Jordyn Lynch
+ie2th of July 18th of July Tara O’Donoghue

 Known as ‘island of the arts’, Sherkin Island has attracted a population of creative individuals including professional and non-professional artists, musicians, writers and photographers.